CrumrineCoder/TabletopCoordinationApp/README.md

 * [Angular](https://angularjs.org/) - Used to display data.
 * [mLabs](https://mlab.com/) - Data host.
 * [Handlebars](http://handlebarsjs.com/) - HTML view engine template
+* [Geolocation API](https://developers.google.com/maps/documentation/geolocation/intro) - The api used to get the location of the User based on their IP.

 ## License